hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 )
 ```

-The scenarios updates the parameter `k1` value (`@Const` component in model).
+The scenarios updates the value of `k1` parameter (`@Const` component in model).
-The `observables` vector is not set, so outputs will be taken from default set: `a`, `b`, `c`.
+The `observables` vector is not set, so outputs will be the default set of variables: `a`, `b`, `c`.

-Monte-Carlo simulations `mc` can be used to simulate single scenario `mcscn1` and plot results.
+Monte-Carlo simulations `mc` can be applied to a single scenario `mcscn1`.
-The second argument in `mc` is the distribution for all independent parameters.
+The second argument in `mc` is the distribution of the selected independent parameters.
-The format of the argument is the vector of pairs where the first element is parameter id and the second one is the distribution rule.
+The format of the argument is the vector of pairs where the first element is parameter id and the second one is the distribution.
-You can also set the `Float64` value of a parameter here and this rewrites the value in a model without putting variability.
+You can also set a `Float64` value for a parameter here and this rewrites the value in the model and leaves the parameter value fixed.
-The third argument is the number of Monte-Carlo simulations to do.
+The third argument is the number of Monte-Carlo simulations to run.

 ```julia
 mcsim1 = mc(mcscn1, [:k1=>Uniform(1e-3,1e-2), :k2=>Normal(1e-3,1e-4), :k3=>Normal(1e-4,1e-5)], 100)
 ```

-We can limit the components for visualization with `vars` argument in `plot`.
+We can limit the variables for visualization with `vars` argument in `plot`.

 ```julia
 plot(mcsim1, vars=[:b])